OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 .. important::

-    But before you recreate it, please make sure your environment has good connection to the public Internet and in general its performance is not impaired.'
+    But before you recreate it, please make sure your environment has good connection to the public Internet and in general its performance is not impaired.

-The stuck in DEPLOYING state OneFlow service can not be terminated via 'delete' operation.
-In order to do so one needs to use the following command:
+The stuck in DEPLOYING state for a OneFlow service can not be terminated via the 'delete' operation.
+In order to do so, one needs to use the following command:

 .. prompt:: bash $ auto

    [oneadmin@FN]$ oneflow recover --delete <service_ID>

-Another issue you might face with is VNF node can't contact OneGate server on FN.
-In that case there are messages in the ``/var/log/one/oneflow.log`` file as below:
+Another issue you might face is the VNF node can't contact the OneGate server on FN.
+In that case there are messages in the ``/var/log/one/oneflow.log`` file like this:

 .. code-block:: text

     [EM] Timeout reached for VM [0] to report

-In such case there is only VNF node is deployed and running but no k8s ones.
-It is needed to ssh to the VNF node and run as root
+In such a case, only the VNF node will be deployed and no k8s ones.
+Thus you must SSH into the VNF node and run as root:

 .. prompt:: bash $ auto

    [root@VNF]$ onegate vm show

-to check if VNF is able to contact OneGate server on FN.
-In case of success the response should look like below:
+to check if the VNF is able to contact the OneGate server on FN.
+A successful response should look like the one below:

 .. code-block:: text